Fergus-Stonehouse/the-cellar/README.md

 ### Acknowledgements

 - I would like to thank my Code Institute mentor, [Chris Quinn](https://github.com/10xOXR) for their support throughout the development of this project.
+- I would like to thank  [Simon Boylan](https://github.com/boderg) for the use of their My Weather Readme.md as a template.
 - I would like to thank [Code Institute](https://codeinstitute.net) for giving me the opportunity to attempt this course.
 - I would like to thank the [Code Institute](https://codeinstitute.net) Tutor team for all their guidance.
 - I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support and general information that helps with my studies.